CHANGING CAREERS TO HEALTH CARE

 The Medical College Admissions Test (MCAT) is an exam that most medical schools, including all US medical schools, require from prospective students before they offer admission.
 MCAT scores make up a significant part of your medical school student profile, and it’s critical that you know what to expect.
 The MCAT recently changed in 2015, adding new content and coursework, so take a look at our dedicated MCAT resource here.
 For upcoming test dates, visit our MCAT calendar page.

-If you aren’t coming from a medically related field, it might be worth it to try to gain exposure to healthcare, either through a job in a healthcare environment or through volunteering or shadowing a physician.
+If you aren’t coming from a medically related field, like a career changing nurse, it might be worth it to try to gain exposure to healthcare, either through a job in a healthcare environment or through volunteering or shadowing a physician.
 Not only will this give you an inside look at the world of medicine, but it’ll give you valuable medically related experience that will go a long way toward boosting your medical school application.
 For more on that, check out a blog post written by Associate Dean of Admissions Carey James about the value of medically related experience, plus some tips on where to go to earn some.

 Keep in mind, though, that medically related experience will help—but it won’t get you all the way to medical school.
 Your academic record plus other qualities, like maturity, professionalism, and documents like your personal essay or letters of recommendation, all play a role too.